Joshua-Sun-CompSci/academic-style-llms/README.md

-# 📚 Domain-Specific Fine-Tuning of GPT-2 for Emulating Academic Communication Styles
+# 📚 Academic Style Tuning for LLMs

 This project explores the fine-tuning of large language models (LLMs), specifically GPT-2 and Mistral-7B, to better emulate formal academic writing.
 Using a curated subset of arXiv abstracts, we demonstrate how domain-specific fine-tuning can enhance stylistic fidelity in scholarly communication—though limitations like hallucinations and generic phrasing remain.